 Typically, ACV is used by SaaS businesses with a subscription-based model.
 Most of these businesses bill their customers per year or for periods longer than a year.
 You can still calculate ACV if you bill customers monthly, quarterly, or semi-annually.

-I've already hinted at it, but ACV is crucial in making sense of your other Saas metrics.
+ACV is crucial for interpreting your other SaaS metrics.
 In addition to this, ACV helps:

 With ACV, you get a clear picture of the top-performing accounts.
 This way, you can better understand which accounts need more attention and a dedicated sales rep. For instance, what would you prioritize if you have an account bringing in $200,000 and another $1,000?